 A point to be thought upon is that we all have our instincts differently depending on our past experience and understanding.
 A reflex is a reaction triggered by this instinct.
-At times we have no prior knowledge whether the pan is hot or not, nowhere instinct has little to do with reflex.
+At times, we have no prior knowledge if the pan is hot or not.
+In other words, instinct has little to do with reflex.